-My oldest daughter turned 10 a few months ago -- that precarious age where she’s on the cusp of leaving childish things behind but isn’t quite ready to give it all up.
+My oldest daughter turned 10 a few months ago — that precarious age where she’s on the brink of leaving childish things behind but isn’t quite ready to give it all up.

-I have to say I was torn...
-I debated purchasing one for days, because I just honestly didn't know if she'd actually use it.
-We had one several years ago, and it was promptly donated, as my kids quickly grew frustrated with how long it took to bake one teeny cake that was little more than a bite for each.
-But being the lone toy in a sea of preteen dreams, I finally decided, what could it hurt?
+You see, we had one of these toys several years ago — but it was promptly donated when my five kids quickly grew frustrated with how long it took to bake ONE teeny cake that was little more than a bite for each.
+But being the lone toy in a sea of preteen dreams, I finally decided: “What could it hurt?”

-She loves to make special cakes for everyone in the family, and I love to watch quietly from afar, as she carefully stacks layers of various cake flavors, frosting each to perfection and topping them off with her favorite rainbow sprinkles.
+She loves to make special cakes for everyone in the family.
+And I love to watch quietly from afar, as she carefully stacks layers of various cake flavors, frosting each to perfection, and finally topping them off with her favorite rainbow sprinkles.
 I’m so glad that I caved, because I would have missed out on so much joy.

 The down side to it?
-Those gosh darn Easy Bake Oven Refills are ridiculously expensive!
+Those gosh darn Easy Bake Oven mixes are ridiculously expensive!
 I mean, we’re talking $6.99 for a refill pack that makes just 2 cakes.

 Make Your Own Easy Bake Oven Mixes

-It took some research and a lot of trial and error, but my daughter and I hit upon just the right formula for using store bought cake mixes to make our own Easy Bake Oven refills.
+It took some research and a lot of trial and error, but my daughter and I hit upon just the right formula for using store-bought cake mixes to make our own Easy Bake Oven refills.

 Given that a box of this cake mix retails for around $1.28 at Walmart and we were able to get about 11 Easy Bake Oven mixes per box, you can easily see how the savings add up.
 That breaks down to just $0.12 per mix versus $3.50 for a single Easy Bake Oven refill!!!

-I picked up three boxes of Duncan Hines Signature cake mix, one each of French Vanilla, Dark Chocolate Fudge and Strawberry Supreme, which is enough to make 33 Easy Bake Oven refills in under 15 minutes.
+I picked up three boxes of Duncan Hines Signature cake mix, one each of French Vanilla, Dark Chocolate Fudge, and Strawberry Supreme, which is enough to make 33 Easy Bake Oven mixes in under 15 minutes.

 How To Make Easy Bake Oven Mixes